anant-dalela/ds-take-home/README.md

 ### Dataset Description:

 - Collection of over 10K articles from a news service, partitioned into training and test sets.
-- Each document belongs to one or more categories (there are 90 categories overall).
+- Each article belongs to one or more categories (there are 90 categories overall).

 ## Tasks: